JAZConsulting/argos-statusfields/README.md

 # Installing argos-statusfields in debug mode
 ### NOTE: You should not start this until you can run the default saleslogix application in your web browser
 This is a Product (Add-on) for Infor's Saleslogix CRM Mobile Application.
 This mod overlays directly on top of the stock argos-saleslogix application.
+I will note that unless specified, you these commands are run in GIT Bash.
 To install:

 1.\ Navigate into your products folder.
 Run the command:
 ```